Vicky the Viking: Production

 The script was developed from the children's book Vicke Viking (1963) written by the Swedish author Runer Jonsson, who won the Deutscher Jugendliteraturpreis (German Children's Book Award) for it in 1965.
-The Japanese animation studio Zuiyo Enterprise Company (from which Nippon Animation was formed) adapted the original version (1972–1974) and developed from it an 85-minute-long movie (original title: Chiisana Baikingu Bikke) as well as the series with 78 episodes, each 25 minutes long.
+The Japanese animation studio Zuiyo Enterprise Company (from which Nippon Animation was formed) adapted the original version (1972–1974) and developed from it an 85-minute-long film (original title: Chiisana Baikingu Bikke) as well as the series with 78 episodes, each 25 minutes long.
 The animation of the first episodes was commissioned by Zuiyo Eizo to Mushi Production, directed by Chikao Katsui.
-Following the failure of the latter, Zuiyo Eizo continued the production of the series alone hiring director Hiroshi Saitô.
-Later Zuiyo Eizo will split into Zuiyo Co., and Nippon Animation which will complete the rest of the episodes with director Kōzō Kusuba, while Zuiyo will maintain the rights to the series (copyright has been registered in 1972).
+Following the failure of the latter, Zuiyo Eizo continued the production of the series and hired director Hiroshi Saitô.
+Later Zuiyo Eizo was split into Zuiyo and Nippon Animation, the latter studio who completed the rest of the episodes with director Kōzō Kusuba, while Zuiyo maintained the rights to the series (copyright has been registered in 1972).

-Responsible for the German dubbing was Eberhard Storeck, who spoke as one of the characters (Snorre) himself.
+A German dubbing of the series was made by Eberhard Storeck, who spoke as one of the characters (Snorre) himself.
 The music in the German version was composed by Christian Bruhn and Karel Svoboda.
 The text of the title song (Hey, hey, Wickie!
 Hey, Wickie, hey! ...) was written by Andrea Wagner.
 The German version also features new brief portions of animation.
 The English dubbing was largely poor, with characters talking endlessly to fit the lip movements of the characters, not pausing for a breath or using verbal punctuation.
 In the years that followed this was not uncommon for some voice actors who dubbed Japanese-produced series, up to the 1990s' anime boom in the West.

 The series was produced for the German TV network ZDF and Austrian TV network ORF.
 In the United Kingdom, it was shown on ITV.

-Sequel productions
+Other adaptations

 TV remake

-A modern television 'remake' is entitled Vic the Viking.
+A modern television 'remake', entitled Vic the Viking, was released in 2013 and was produced by Studio 100 Animation.

+Cancelled live-action TV adaptation

+A live-action remake of the anime series was announced in 2018, when Belgian production company Studio 100, under its German distribution division Studio 100 Media and its brand management and media subsidiary m4e (whom Studio 100 Media had brought a majority stake in 2017), had teamed up with German film and television production studio Rat Pack Filmproduktion (who previously produced two live-action films Vicky the Viking and its sequel Vicky and the Treasure of the Gods) to produce a TV adaptation of the series.
+Ulli Stoef, CEO & president of m4e and Studio 100 Media, and Rat Pack executive producer Christian Becker were attached as co-producers.
+No production news of the project were provided after its initial announcement.